LinkORB Engineering

 Git will use the set commit message template the next time you run git commit from the command line or from the IDE’s source control tool.

-When using VSCode, you can also initiate the template after staging changes by clicking the Commit button (without filling out the message field) or by pressing Ctrl + Enter when the message field has focus.
+When using VSCode, you may invoke the template after staging changes in the source control menu by clicking the Commit button (without filling out the message field) or by pressing Ctrl + Enter when the message field has focus.

 The commit template configuration above does not apply to git commit operations run with the -m option (i.e. git commit -m "commit message example") or messages typed directly into the message field in VSCode’s source control pane.